 Becoming an Uber driver

-Uber operates a constantly expanding service offering, so becoming a driver will involve a different process for the position you’re steering towards.
+Uber operates a constantly expanding service offering.
+Becoming a driver will involve a different process for the position you’re steering towards.

-To qualify as an Uber driver you’ll have to register with your driver’s licence, registration and proof of insurance, as well as passing a background check.
+To qualify as an Uber driver you’ll have to register with Uber.
+You will need your driver’s licence, registration and proof of insurance, as well as passing a background check.

 You will also need a vehicle that meets certain requirements.
 It needs to be in good working order, has no major cosmetic damage, and be no older than 10 years.